-This proxy is solicited by the Board of Directors for use at the Annual Meeting on May 30, 2006.
+This proxy is solicited by the Board of Directors for use at the Annual Meeting on June 2, 2005.

-The shares of stock you hold in your account will be voted as you specify on the reverse side.
+The shares of stock you hold in your account or in a dividend reinvestment account will be voted as you specify on the reverse side.

-If no choice is specified, the proxy will be voted "FOR" Items 1, 2 and 3.
+If no choice is specified, the proxy will be voted "FOR" Items 1, 2, 3 and 4.